 Employers with sufficient assets can self insure their L&I claims.
-These self insured employers manage their L&I claims in house or with the help of a service company such as, Sedgwick, Gallagher Bassett, Pinnacle Risk Management, Eberle Vivian, Penser North America or Matrix.
+These self insured employers manage their L&I claims in house or with the help of a service company.
 Employers self insure to save money.
 One way they save money is by not paying it to injured workers.
 If you have a self insured claim and a serious injury, you are already at a disadvantage.

 It is the job of L&I’s self insured section to oversee self insurers and make sure that they are following the law.
 However L&I is too busy to look at every self-insured decision.
 As a result self insured employers often do bad things knowing that L&I is not looking.
 If you should get a bad decision do something.
-If you don’t complain with a protest or appeal, then they get away with their unfair claims management.
-Here is a guide to Workers’ Compensation Benefits For Employees of Self-Insured Businesses.
+If you don’t complain, protest or appeal, then they get away with their unfair claims management.

 Don’t put up with bad treatment from your claims manager.